barryajones/random-quote-generator/README.md

 ### Start the client

-Open annother terminal window to start the client application.
+Open another terminal window to start the client application.

 ```
 yarn start:client